 Located on the southeastern suburb of the Bouddi Peninsula and another one of the best beaches on the central coast, NSW.
 The unspoiled sand strip is wide over 1.4 kilometres and one end is linked to the famous Copacabana Beach.
 Even though the Macmasters beach beautiful as Avoca and Terrigal, we do not recommend this for families with kids.
 At the Copacabana, waves reach around 1.5 m and it decreases to 1m at Macmasters.
 There are some precautions taken by Central Coast lifeguards such as demarcations by flags and regular patrols during weekdays.

 The rock pool in Macmasters beach is the only option if you want to take your family here.
 Kids will enjoy the rock pool as it’s not so deeper and with kids to this beach.
 The 17 m long pool is not so deep and the wall acts as a safety net from high rising waves.

 So, why are you waiting to try one of these beautiful beaches in Central Coast, NSW?

 - Check “beachsafe.org.au” for live updates in terms of SurfLife Patrolling info.

-- Check off-leash rules from “centralcoast.nws.gov.au” before you let off your pup in Central Coast beaches.
+- Check off-leash rules from “centralcoast.nws.gov.au” before you let off your pup on Central Coast beaches.

-- Familiarise with hazard signs before you head out to the beach.
-Some of the prominent signs to look are large unexpected waves, sharks, and gutters.
+- Familiarise yourself with hazard signs before you head out to the beach.
+Some of the prominent signs to look for are large unexpected waves, sharks, and gutters.